-I have created a handy workbook that works like a DIY phrase book.
+Get a workbook and use it like a DIY phrase book.
 For each action you can perform, you can write down your favorite phrases.
 As you progress, I encourage you to flick through the pages regularly for revision (very important!) but, just as importantly, for self-confidence and motivation boost.

-If you are ready to take charge of your language learning and go from discouragement to motivation and from insecurity to self-confidence, make sure get your free tools before you leave!
+If you are ready to take charge of your language learning and go from discouragement to motivation and from insecurity to self-confidence, make sure to use the recommended tools in this post!